single-cell-data/SOMA/abstract_specification.md

 3. Value filter support in `NDArray` has been proposed:
    - Is there a use case to motivate it?
    - This effectively requires that all `read()` return batches be sparse, as the value filter will remove values.
-   - Where the requested `batch_format` is `dense` (i.e. the user wants a tensor back), this would require that we also provide coordinates and/or a mask in addition to the tensor (values).
+   - Where the requested `batch_format` is `dense` (i.e., the user wants a tensor back), this would require that we also provide coordinates and/or a mask in addition to the tensor (values).
 Or disallow that combination: if you specify a value filter, you can only ask for a sparse-capable `batch_format`.

 # Changelog